algorithm-archivists/algorithm-archive/contents/domain_coloring/domain_coloring.md

 Like before, the choice of which function to use in order to create the grid lines is somewhat arbitrary.
 It is important to choose a function that sharply drops to 0 or peaks at 1 for all integer values, and then we simply plug values of $$f(z)$$ into this function.
-For these purposes, we chose the following function
+For the purposes of this chapter, we chose the following function

 $$
 h(z) = |\sin(\pi\times\text{Re}(f(z)))^t|\times|\sin(\pi\times\text{Im}(f(z)))^t|,